simonmonk/raspirobotboard3/README.md

 ## Open Collector Outputs

-The RaspiRobotBoard has two low-power open collector outputs.
-These can each source up to 2A and so are suitable for driving medium loads at the battery voltage, such as high power LEDS, IR senders, alarm bells, relays etc.
+The RRB3 has two high-power open collector outputs.
+These can each source up to 2A and so are suitable for driving loads at the battery voltage, such as high power LEDS, IR senders, alarm bells, relays etc.

 To turn the Open Collector OC1 output on just do: